 The sixth plenary session of the 19th Communist Party of China (CPC) Central Committee will be held in November.
 It will focus on comprehensively reviewing the CPC’s major achievements and experience accumulated over the last 100 years.
-Analyses point out that the session will likely summarise the achievements of the CPC since the start of Chinese President Xi Jinping’s new era, and culminate in a new “historic resolution”.
+Analyses point out that the session will likely summarise the achievements of the CPC since the start of Chinese President Xi Jinping’s new era, and culminate in a new “historical resolution”.

 Xinhua reported that the time and agenda of the sixth plenary session was decided during a CPC Central Committee Political Bureau meeting on 31 August.

 The sixth plenary session is usually the penultimate plenary session during each CPC Central Committee’s term.
 Since reform and opening up, the sixth plenary session has been convened eight times focusing on issues of ideology and party building.

 Reflecting on past successes to ensure future success

 The sixth plenary session of the 18th CPC Central Committee held in 2016 established Xi’s position at the “core of the CPC”.
 That was also the second time the word “core” was used since 2002, strengthening the authority of the top leader.

 According to the agenda revealed at the Political Bureau meeting, the upcoming sixth plenary session will “study the issue of comprehensively reviewing the major achievements made and the historical experience accumulated during the Party’s 100 years of endeavour”.

 The Political Bureau stated that the CPC must attempt to understand why the party succeeded in the past 100 years and know how it can sustain the success in the future so that the party can firmly and consciously fulfil its original intention and founding mission and better uphold and promote socialism with Chinese characteristics in the new era.